 FORT BENNING, GA — Earlier this week, Private First Class Jason Hentinger ceased to exist.
 Following a confrontation with Drill Sergeant Francis Humphrey, Hentinger was consumed, body and soul.

 Soon after arrival at his basic training assignment, problems became apparent with the new recruit.
 Hentinger allegedly refused to bury his face in the top of a duffel bag he was hugging next to his chest while running the 2.5 miles to the temporary barracks in which he would be housed.

-Another drill sergeant, Sergeant Wilson, also expressed disappointment with the PFC: “I can spot a problem child, and that kid Hentinger… I just knew he was going to be an issue when he didn’t blindly run over that pothole ridden parking lot.”
+Another drill sergeant, Sergeant Brandon Wilson, also expressed disappointment with the new recruit: “I can spot a problem child, and that kid Hentinger … I just knew he was going to be an issue when he didn’t blindly run over that pothole ridden parking lot.”

 Problems only intensified for Hentinger.
 According to a platoon mate, Hentinger sometimes fell out of formation when running for PT.

 “I mean, it wasn’t constant, but yeah, occasionally he would fall out of the runs.
 He wasn’t one of the guys who never kept up though,” said Private Alan Jennings.

 Hentinger brought on the full fury of Humphrey during chow three weeks after arriving at Basic Training.
 2nd Platoon had the policy of ordering recruits in a staggered line and then quizzing them with various bits of military knowledge.
 This information was readily available to the soldiers in an Army issued “Smart-book.”